 Students are grouped by age into either CyberGirlz or CyberHigh Camp, described below.

 CyberGirlz is a two-day summer day camp designed for girls entering the 6th, 7th, or 8th grades.
-This is a hands-on learning experience that will allow you to explore the fun and exciting world of technology through programming activities, presentations, and on-campus field trips.
+This is a hands-on learning experience that will allow you to explore the fun and exciting world of technology through programming activities, presentations, and on-campus site visits.

-CyberGirlz is typically held on Tuesday and Wednesday, during the third week of July, annually.
+CyberGirlz is typically held on Tuesday and Wednesday, during the third or fourth week of July, annually.

 Spend a night on campus: during this two-day camp, you'll get to use technology that helps solve real world problems in business, science, music and more.
 CyberHigh is designed for incoming 9th through 12th graders, and the topics covered change each year.